-These regulations apply to the education, exams and examination of the full-time study programme of the Master Forensic Psychology, hereinafter referred to as the study programme.

-The study programme is offered by the Faculty of Psychology and Neuroscience, hereafter referred to as the Faculty.
-The Faculty is responsible for coordinating and administering the study programme.
+These regulations apply to the education, exams and examination for the fulltime Master's Psychology study programme, hereinafter referred to as the study programme.
+The study programme is offered by the Faculty of Psychology and Neuroscience, hereinafter referred to as the Faculty.

 The regulations have been established by the Faculty Board, following advice/consent from the FPN Educational Programme Committee and the FPN Faculty Council.
-These regulations will take effect on 1 September 2024 for the 2024-2025 academic year.
+These regulations will take effect on 1 September 2024 for the 2024/2025 academic year.